Nowak-Lab/EvoTraceR/README.md

   initialize_EvoTraceR(
     input_dir = input_dir,
     output_dir = output_dir,
-    map_file_sample = NULL,
     trimmomatic_path = trimmomatic_path,
     flash_path = flash_path)
 ```

 Now that the FASTQ data has been cleaned and the paired reads merged, we align the merged reads to the reference and call indels.
 To do this, we use the `asv_analysis` function and provide our unedited template sequence as the `ref_seq` and the expected flanking sequences.
-We also provide the 1-based reference sequence coordinates of the expected Cas9 cut sites and the borders between individual target regions.
+We also provide the 1-based reference sequence coordinates of the expected Cas9 cut sites and the borders between individual target regions (e.g., guide=20bp, PAM=3bp, spacer=3bp).
 This information is used to filter sequences with unexpected mutation patterns.
 For additional options on alignment parameters, parallelization and more, see the documentation.

 ```
 EvoTraceR_object <-